wtnbKAZUFUMI/IDEA_CanSatAttitudeSimulation/README.md

 We can use graphic libraries like OpenOL by simple code.

 ## Usage
-After installing Processing3.3.5, just run IDEA_CanSatAttitudeSimulation.pde
+Just run IDEA_CanSatAttitudeSimulation.pde, after installing Processing3.3.5.

 ## About Code
 - setup()